 When creating a push notification with triggered delivery and an event or state trigger, you must decide the length of time you want to delay the push after the trigger occurs.
-One option is to delay the push based on a specific timestamp sent as a parameter or a user attribute.
+One option is to deliver the push based on a specific timestamp sent as a parameter or a user attribute.
 A common use case for this functionality is for travel apps sending a push notification 24 hours before a user’s flight departs.

 To use this feature, you must send the timestamp as a parameter value for the trigger event or state, or as a user attribute.
 The timestamp should be in unix format.